 Azure hosts are image-based (hosts boot from VHD).
 This offers a major advantage in host maintenance as the volume itself can be replaced, enabling quick rollback.
 Host updates role out every few weeks (4-6 weeks), with an approach where updates are well-tested before they are rolled out broadly to the data centers.

-There were a few interesting facts shared by Mark Russinovich in this regard:
+There were a few interesting facts shared by Mark Russinovich in regard to how health is monitored:

 - The service health polling mechanisms in Azure have a very aggressive interval of 15 seconds, enabling rapid mean-time-to-detection (MTTD) and mean-time-to-recovery (MTTR).